LLM-Projects/haystack-book/chapter-1/README.md

 Now that we have components we have to connect them using the `pipeline_name.connect()` method that takes 2 parameters i.e. input and output component respectively.
 We also pass the respective inputs and this method will validate if the types of input and output match the given connection.

+We can infer the same from the pipeline graph that haystack has to offer.
+One key thing to notice is the lines that connects various components.
+Dotted lines represent it's not mandatory to pass the tail component to the head component.
+A solid line represents a mandatory connection where any issue in the tail component breaks the entire pipeline flow thereby hindering `pipeline.run()`.
 <!-- If need more content can add more about Pipeline Serialization and Graph Output generation -->

 ## Executing RAG Pipeline